publiccodenet/about/activities/trainings/writing-issues.md

 A good first issue describes the issue as well as providing a step by step instruction on how to resolve it.

-If you have an issue that is easy to resolve consider explaining how to do that and have it fixed by a newcomer to the community.
+If you have an issue that is easy to resolve, consider explaining how to do that so it can be fixed by someone new to the community.

 ## Closing an issue